cosmincovrig26/Tyre-Web-Scraper/README.txt

 !!
 Data has already been scraped for demonstration purposes, as shown by UserInputForData.jpeg !!

 To make program run:
-- Create database 'tyredatabase' with table 'tyres' and the architecture shown in the picture DatabasePhoto.jpg
+- Create database 'tyredatabase' with table 'tyres' (use SQL script) and the architecture shown in the picture DatabasePhoto.jpg
 - run main.py

 --------------------------------